 Phase 2: Enrichment

-With your telemetry ingested, Red Canary parse additional Alert Workflow Rules to help look for specific triggers within an alert.
+With your telemetry ingested, Red Canary can parse additional Alert Workflow Rules to help look for specific triggers within an alert.

 Alert workflow rules